 Citizens of all other countries require a residency permit which explicitly allows you to work in Germany.
 In accordance with the German Residence Act, the following residency permits exist (August 2012):

-More details and information can be gained from the local foreigner registration offices in Bavaria (see list of links).
+More details and information can be gained from the local foreigner registration offices in Bavaria, the portal "Make it in Germany".

 The migration check provided by the Federal Employment Agency offers an initial point of reference to find out whether you will have any problems working in Bavaria.